Bhima Koregaon case a BJP conspiracy, claims Minister Jitendra Awhad

-Mumbai: Maharashtra Housing Minister and Nationalist Congress Party (NCP) leader Jitendra Awhad on Friday alleged that there was a conspiracy behind the Bhima Koregoan case.
+Mumbai: Maharashtra Housing Minister and Nationalist Congress Party (NCP) leader Jitendra Awhad, on Friday, allegedly said that there was a conspiracy behind the Bhima Koregoan case.

-He told reporters: "We all want the truth to come out.
-I was among those who had raised this issue first that Bhima Koregaon case is a conspiracy to create fights between the Dalits."
-Moreover, he said he was happy that a probe is commencing.
+He told reporters, "We all want the truth to come out.
+I was among those who had raised this issue first that the Bhima Koregaon case is a conspiracy to create fights between dalits."
+However, he expressed happiness that a probe is commencing.
 There are only two witnesses and the phones of some of these individuals have been tapped.

 The police had filed 58 cases against 162 people during a state-wide shutdown in January following clashes in Bhima-Koregaon.